This Cloud Computing and IPv6 article contains 7 topics:

 3. Security Service Edge (SSE) is defined and discussed in this article.

-Note: The CSPM concept discussed in item (2) above is quite different from the cybersecurity program management (CSPM) concept discussed in this HPCMP Security article.
+Note: The CSPM concept discussed in item (2) above is quite different than the NIST cybersecurity program (CSP) concept discussed in this article.

 Guidance about secure deployment of clouds may be found here:

-2. The Cybersecurity and Infrastructure Security Agency concept Cloud Security Technical Reference Architecture version 1.0, Aug.
-2021
+2. The Cybersecurity and Infrastructure Security Agency (CISA) concept Cloud Security Technical Reference Architecture version 2.0, June, 2022 and Trusted Internet Connections 3.0: TIC Core Guidance Volume 3: Security Capabilities Catalog version 2.0, Oct, 2021

-5. National Security Agency Mitigating Cloud Vulnerabilities, January 2020.
+5. National Security Agency (NSA) Mitigating Cloud Vulnerabilities, January 2020

 3. Cloud Service Providers that support IPv6

 it is important that clouds be accessible via IPv6, as this article explains.
-There are many lists of cloud service providers and the services that these providers offer varies widely, but few of these lists specifically include providers that are accessible via IPv6, as do the lists herehere and here published in 2015.
-Since those lists were published, some of the cloud service providers in the United States that have added or expanded their support for IPv6 include:
+There are many lists of cloud service providers and the services that these providers offer varies widely.
+Some early lists that specifically did include providers accessible via IPv6 are available: herehere and here published in 2015.
+Since those lists were published, most cloud service providers have added support for or expanded their support of IPv6.
+It may not even be specifically mentioned in their marketing material.
+This is the case for Software-Defined Cloud Interconnect (SDCI) service providers.
+A survey of SDCI service providers is available here.

-If IPv4-only content and applications will not become dual stack accessible, then you might want to consider using one of the other services or products described in the Content and Applications Delivery over IPv6 article in the IPv6 and IoT: Frequently Asked Questions (FAQ) section.
-This article from Nephos6 suggests some additional cloud service acquisition considerations.
+If IPv4-only content and applications will not become dual stack accessible, then you might want to consider using one of the other services or products described in the Content and Applications Delivery over IPv6 article in the IPv6 and IoT Frequently Asked Questions (FAQ) section.
+As was the case with cloud service providers, the services these platforms offer varies widely.

 4. Open Source Cloud Computing Platforms

-There are numerous open source cloud computing platforms and more are being announced all the time.
+There are many, many open source cloud computing platforms and more are being announced all the time.
+This article lists several of them.
 As was the case with cloud service providers, the services these platforms offer varies widely.
-Some of the open source platforms that support IPv6 include:

 5. USG IPv6 Cloud Policy and Guidance